Enjoy an elaborate, musical rendition of Pixar’s Finding Nemo (2003) at this lavish production at DinoLand’s Theater in the Wild.

-- Theater in the Wild was enclosed in 2006 to prepare for the debut of Finding Nemo—The Musical.
+- Theater in the Wild was enclosed in 2006 to prepare for the debut of the original show, Finding Nemo—The Musical.
 The theater was previously exposed to the elements.

 - Prior to Finding Nemo—The Musical, Theater in the Wild housed “Journey into the Jungle Book” from opening day until 1999 and “Tarzan Rocks” from 1999 to 2006.
 The former show was a theatrical retelling of The Jungle Book (1967), while the latter production was an acrobatic show based on Tarzan (1999).

-- Finding Nemo—The Musical is one of three attractions at Walt Disney World based on Finding Nemo, the others being “The Seas with Nemo & Friends” and “Turtle Talk with Crush,” both housed in The Seas pavilion at Epcot.
+- Finding Nemo: The Big Blue…and Beyond is one of three attractions at Walt Disney World based on Finding Nemo, the others being “The Seas with Nemo & Friends” and “Turtle Talk with Crush,” both housed in The Seas pavilion at Epcot.

-Hidden Mickeys are formed by bubbles on both sides of the stage.
+Find Hidden Mickeys in the bubbles on both sides of the stage.

 Sponsored Ad: Learn more about Hidden Mickey details and location throughout Walt Disney World in A Field Guide to Walt Disney World’s Best Kept Secrets .

-- Finding Nemo—The Musical is performed at scheduled times throughout the day.
+- Finding Nemo: The Big Blue…and Beyond is performed at scheduled times throughout the day.
 Check the Times Guide to plan your visit.
 Guests should arrive at the theater 20-30 minutes prior to the scheduled showtime to ensure a seat during busier times.

 - If touring with children, consider the long runtime before attending this show.
 Some scenes may also be too intense, visually and emotionally, for young children.

-- Be prepared to have “Go with the Flow” linger in your head for a while after exiting the theater.
+- Prepare for the songs to linger in your head for a while after exiting the theater.